How to File a North Dakota LLC or Corporation Amendment

 The filing fee for filing a Statement of Correction is generally the same as for the Articles of Amendment.

 We can help you stay compliant and keep your business on track.
-With our amendment service we can take care of changing your Articles of Organization to stay compliant, and our Worry-Free Compliance service includes up to two yearly amendments in addition to other helpful tools and filing services to keep your business up to date.
+With our amendment service we can take care of changing your Articles of Organization or Articles of Incorporation to stay compliant, and our Worry-Free Compliance service includes up to two yearly amendments in addition to other helpful tools and filing services to keep your business up to date.
 Let us take some stress off your shoulders so that you can get back to focusing on running your business.

 FAQ